annapurna2003/A-B-Testing/README.md

 <p>Novelty effect - liking of new updates for a short period by customers.</p>
 <p>Change Aversion - not liking the new update by the user.</p>

-var1 is product A
+<p>var1 is product A</p>
-var2 is product B
+<p>var2 is product B</p>

-By plotting data and hypothesis testing we can find the amount of significant change in the graph which will give us answers if its novelty effect or change aversion.
-This analysis will help the organization in finding if the update they have made is a good choice or not.
+<p>By plotting data and hypothesis testing we can find the amount of significant change in the graph which will give us answers if its a novelty effect or change aversion.
+This analysis will help the organization in finding if the update they have made is a good choice or not.</p>